 Our dogs are described as driven, active, busy, stable, (almost over) confident, friendly, intelligent, able dogs with gorgeous looks to match their temperaments.

-We do not show our dogs in the conformation ring, we focus more on their temperament and abilities.
+We do not show our dogs in the conformation ring, we focus more on their temperament and abilities, though we have some people workign towards the goal of seeing their dogs in the ring.

 When puppies are born, we work with them every day from birth until they leave us at 56 days of age.
 This “imprinting” period gives us the chance to develop puppies to be robust and confident and to problem solve in later life.